 SiteGround defaults to the new version and also updates when PHP has updates, notifying you by email.

-But why isn't my website's SSL working?
-Could it be because the free SSL doesn't work and I need to buy a paid one?
-(This isn't Naiba making things up; a friend almost fell into this trap.)
+Could it be that the free SSL doesn't work and I need to buy a paid one?
+(This is not Naiba talking nonsense; a friend almost fell into this trap.)

 Now look at SiteGround's SSL installation interface.
 Judge for yourself which one is better.